Da Vinci - Documentation Templates and Rules

 Payers MAY have multiple back-end functions that handle different types of decision support and/or different types of services.
 However, for the purpose of DTR conformance, payers SHALL have a single endpoint (managed by themselves or a delegate) that can handle responding to all DTR service calls.

-This registration process will ensure the that the DTR app or Full EHR:
+This registration process SHALL ensure that the DTR app or Full EHR (i.e., Native App):

-• Is ‘trusted’ by the payer to deal with patient-identifiable data.
+• Is 'trusted' by the payer to deal with patient-identifiable data (i.e., There is a BAA, or its equivalent, in place between the Payer and the application vendor).

 • Knows the relevant endpoint to use for the payer to access the $questionnaire-package operation has a shared secret allowing secure access to the payer endpoint via SMART on FHIR Backend Services.